SoNelson-21/SoNelson-21.github.io/README.md

 This enhancement demonstrates my ability to design and improve a database-driven application.
 I expanded the database structure, improved CRUD operations, and added searching, filtering, and sorting features that make the stored information more useful.

 It also helped me better understand how database changes affect other parts of an application.
 Updating the database meant I also had to make changes to the models, activities, adapters, and layouts so everything continued to work together.

-### Course Outcomes Alignment

-* Demonstrates my ability to improve a computing solution through stronger database design and data organization.
-* Demonstrates my ability to use mobile development and database tools to create a more reliable and maintainable application.
-* Demonstrates stronger software development practices through input validation and more organized database interactions.

 ### Reflection